Increased sentencing for animal cruelty

 Sentencing guidelines were updated in January 2017 and now include a new aggravating factor of causing unnecessary suffering to an animal being used in public service or as an assistance dog under section 4 of the Animal Welfare Act 2006.

-I am proud that the Government has supporting Finns Law, a bill that makes it a specific offence to attack police or prison officer dogs and polices horses.
+I am proud that the Government has supported Finns Law, a bill that makes it a specific offence to attack police or prison officer dogs and polices horses.
 It also removes a current provision for someone to claim self-defence if they have harmed a service animal.
 I agree that it is unpalatable to think of police animals as merely 'equipment' as the charge of criminal damage might suggest, and does not convey the respect and gratitude felt for the animals involved and their contribution to law enforcement and public safety.

 The law is named after a German Shepard police dog who was lucky to escape with his life when he was repeatedly stabbed when trying to catch a robbery suspect.
 Within weeks, he was back on the beat with his handler who claims that Finn saved his life.